AwsGhanem/SSH-Login-Brute-Forcing/README.md

 ## Brute Forcing an SSH connection credentials

 **Requriements:**
-- SSH Enabled on the Virtual Machine
+- SSH Enabled on the SSH Server Virtual Machine
 - Virtual Env if needed

 #